Azure/azure-service-operator/docs/howto/quickstart.md

 ### Create Service Principal for Azure Service Operator

->The access granted for the purposes of this guide may not be appropriate for production deployments
+>The access granted for the purposes of this guide may not be appropriate for production deployments.
+We'll store the credentials in a JSON file to access later when deploying ASO.

 ```
 az ad sp create-for-rbac \